clevepl/cpl-podcast-management/readme.txt

 Assumes that CPL will only have 1 podcast (Page Count) for the foreseeable future

 Creates a block pattern is designed to be inserted in each post

+synced-patterns - contains a pattern that is later used as a synced-pattern in block-pattern.php

 Expects secondline-themes/podcast-subscribe-button and pb/accordion-item blocks to be installed.